 As the state and the world at large realizes the cost of the COVID-19 pandemic, human and otherwise, economies are listing deficits across the board.
 Connecticut is no different, and is likely eyeing the potential revenue brought to the table by the Mashantucket Pequot and the Mohegan properties with hungry eyes.
 On the operator’s side, social distancing restrictions have made a huge dent to in-person revenue, so having an available mobile platform to pivot to when in-person visits are stagnating is a low-overhead way to keep cash coming in.

 Sports betting on its own doesn’t generate nearly as much revenue as slots, and the two tribes (Mashantucket Pequot and Mohegan) that dominate the betting scene in CT send hundreds of millions of dollars in revenue back to the CT government through fees on slots alone.
-Being denied exclusive access to the sports betting market is a publicly-stated reason for the tribes to pull out of the initial MOUs, so there’s an incentive to choose to let the tribes continue to enjoy their exclusivity on the sports front.
+Being denied exclusive access to the sports betting market is a publicly-stated reason for the tribes to pull out of the initial MOUs, so there was an incentive to choose to let the tribes continue to enjoy their exclusivity on the sports front.

-When will sports betting launch in Connecticut?
+When did sports betting launch in Connecticut?

 Foxwoods teams with DraftKings